 The first step in the DMAIC process is defining the problem.
 Here are some key ideas to consider:

-- The problem needs to be reproduceable and confirmed by data.
+The problem needs to be reproducible and confirmed by data.
 This is essential for manufacturing businesses but might be difficult to stick to with smaller-sized companies where data/observations are scarce.
-Nevertheless, effort should be made to establish whether a certain issue is persistent or just a one-off.
+Nevertheless, an effort should be made to establish whether a certain issue is persistent or just a one-off.

-- The problem that we are trying to solve should be coming from the Voice of the Customer.
-It is easy to get side-tracked by issues that are inconsequential for the customer and do not add any value to the product.
+The problem we are trying to solve should come from the Voice of the Customer.
+It is easy to get side-tracked by issues that are inconsequential for the customer and do not add value to the product.

-- The aim of any change to existing processes should be to improve any of the following areas: A) efficiency, B) effectiveness, C) team morale or safety, or D) to address internal or external threats.
+Any change to existing processes should improve the following areas: A) efficiency, B) effectiveness, C) team morale or safety, or D) address internal or external threats.